Golden Age of Argentine cinema: 1929–1933: Transition to sound films

 María Turgenova in José A. Ferreyra's Muñequitas porteñas (1931), one of the first sound films in the country, which used the sound-on-disc technique.

-Around 1929, the inventor Alfredo Murúa—founder of Sociedad Impresora de Discos Electrofónicos (SIDE)—became a partner of the Ariel production company, and produced the short film Mosaico criollo, with his own sound-on-disc system.
-Mosaico criollo, the first instalment of an intended series, is not a spoken film but rather a filmed "musical revue".
+Around 1929, the inventor Alfredo Murúa—founder of Sociedad Impresora de Discos Electrofónicos (SIDE)—became a partner of the Ariel production company, and produced the short film Mosaico criollo (1929), with his own sound-on-disc system.
+Mosaico criollo, the first instalment of an intended series, does not have any spoken dialogue and is instead a filmed "musical revue".
 Murúa was responsible for the sound of most of the Argentine sound films made between 1931 and 1933, always using the sound-on-disc technique.
 The most important was Muñequitas porteñas (1931) by Ferreyra, for its pioneering use of spoken dialogue, although there were several others that used it partially, such as Amanecer de una raza (1931) by Cominetti, El cantar de mi ciudad (1930) by Ferreyra or La vía de oro (1931) by Cominetti; or that used sound to record only music and sound effects, among them ¡Adiós Argentina!
 (1930) by Mario Parpagnoli, La canción del gaucho (1930) by Ferreyra or Dios y la patria (1931) by Cosimi.
-It also happened that originally silent films were re-released with new sound added, as in the case of Nobleza Gaucha and Perdón, viejita, among others.
-As noted by Fernando Martín Peña: "In this sense, the transition [from silent to sound films] was complex and very similar to that which had just taken place in the United States and Europe."
+Films that were originally silent were re-released with new sound added, as in the case of Nobleza gaucha and Perdón, viejita, among others.
+Fernando Martín Peña noted that Argentina's transition from silent to sound films was similar to the United States and Europe.

 Carlos Gardel in Luces de Buenos Aires (1931), the first in a series of films produced by Paramount Pictures featuring the tango star that were decisively influential on the incipient local producers.